-Incompatibilities may exist between the HPSS (GSS) Parallel FTP Client and Daemon and the Kerberos-based FTP features provided by IBM with AIX 4.x and AIX 5.x.
+Incompatibilities may exist between the HPSS (GSS) PFTP client and daemon and the Kerberos-based FTP features provided by IBM with AIX 4.x and AIX 5.x.
 This has been reported in the past and was outside the jurisdiction of the HPSS project.
-The HPSS Parallel FTP Clients and Daemon are compatible with the MIT GSS-based FTP processes.
+The HPSS PFTP clients and daemon are compatible with the MIT GSS-based FTP processes.

-As a courtesy to HPSS customers, the Parallel FTP Client code is available for compilation at customer sites upon request on non-HPSS platforms, subject to any legal or licensing restrictions.
+As a courtesy to HPSS customers, the PFTP client code is available for compilation at customer sites upon request on non-HPSS platforms, subject to any legal or licensing restrictions.
 This explicitly denies any support requirement on IBM or the HPSS development and support personnel for any modifications made by the customer.
 Contact HPSS support for details.

-The HPSS PFTP Client has been successfully compiled on: Cray UNICOS [discontinued], Hewlett-Packard HP-UX [discontinued], Silicon Graphics IRIX [discontinued], Sun Solaris (Sparc and Intel), Intel Teraflop [discontinued], NEC [discontinued], IA64 Linux, Linux Intel (RHEL 4.0 and 5.0), SUSE 9.x for AMD64, Compaq Alpha [discontinued], and IBM AIX 5.3 and 6.1.
+The HPSS PFTP client has been successfully compiled on:

+- Cray UNICOS [discontinued]

+- Hewlett-Packard HP-UX [discontinued]

+- Silicon Graphics IRIX [discontinued]

+- Sun Solaris (Sparc and Intel)

+- Intel Teraflop [discontinued]

+- NEC [discontinued]

+- IA64 Linux

+- Linux Intel (RHEL 4.0 and 5.0)

+- SUSE 9.x for AMD64

+- Compaq Alpha [discontinued]

+- IBM AIX 5.3 and 6.1.

 All current ports may be compiled in either 32-bit or 64-bit mode.

 Ports to other hardware or software components are the responsibility of the remote site.
 These sites will be asked to share their ports with the HPSS development team (and other HPSS facilities); however, neither IBM nor the HPSS development team accepts any obligation to incorporate any hardware or software ports into the distribution source.
-No site-specific features (local mods) added to the Parallel FTP client by customer sites will be incorporated into the PFTP client without the appropriate modification to the HPSS license agreement.
+No site-specific features (local mods) added to the PFTP client by customer sites will be incorporated into the PFTP client without the appropriate modification to the HPSS license agreement.

-Note: If the message Local resource failure: audit info. is received, contact your HPSS administrator.
+If the message Local resource failure: audit info. is received, contact your HPSS administrator.
 This message generally implies that either HPSS is not correctly configured, or some HPSS components may not be executing.